EMT Training Requirements: How Long Does It Take To Become an EMT

 Are Certifications Necessary to Become an Emergency Medical Technician?

 All EMTs must register with the National Registry of Emergency Medical Technicians and pass the necessary exams before receiving recognition and certification as EMTs.
-Certification can be stratified into three levels: EMT-Basic, EMT-Intermediate, and Paramedic.
-Each role requires its own set of coursework and examinations.

 Who Can Become an Emergency Medical Technician?